Meet The Team

 President/CEO

-Catherine is the founder of Pleasanton-based Cheza Nami Foundation, Inc. Her childhood in a rural village in Kenya was enriched by an emphasis on family and culture.
+Ciiku is the founder of Pleasanton-based Cheza Nami Foundation, Inc. Her childhood in a rural village in Kenya was enriched by an emphasis on family and culture.
 It was the birth of her twins in 2007 and the lack of accessible educational resources that made her wish to share her African heritage, not only with her children but also with others.

 Ciiku has dual and divergent passions.
 She holds a master’s degree in cell and molecular biology, started her career in drug development in 2000, and is currently a leader in strategic planning and portfolio management at a global pharmaceutical company.
 She also has a great passion to create programs that foster interconnections between people.
 Her message is that music, dance, and an open mind are essential ingredients for a beautiful life and joyful common ground.
 Ciiku has been featured in local newspapers and magazines and has received awards and recognition for her contributions to the community.
 She has delivered keynote addresses and participated in panel discussions to share her message on cultural diversity and global citizenship.